 Rhonda was born and raised on a farm north of Lakefield, where she studied art in high school.
 At the University of Guelph, she took one drawing course while studying science, and worked as a biochemist in pharmaceutical research for 4 years before becoming a stay-at-home mom.
 Taking courses at the Haliburton School of the Arts during week-long vacations with her family, Rhonda learned the basics of relief and collagraph printmaking, mosaics, and ceramic tile making.
-With a renovation completed in 2010 on her Newmarket century home to create a 3rd floor studio, Rhonda is now pursuing her inner desire to create and make art.
+In 2010, a renovation was complete on her Newmarket century home to create a 3rd floor studio for printmaking and other non-messy activities.
+The basement is where the messier ceramic explorations take place, and where she has a test kiln and slab roller.
+In 2014, she became a Studio Member of the Pine Tree Potters’ Guild in Aurora, so much of the messier work is now done there.

 Working confidently in many mediums, Rhonda makes handmade ceramic tiles and vessels, mosaics, relief and collagraph prints, and wet-felted bead jewellery.
 Combining printmaking techniques with ceramics allows her to enjoy both mediums simultaneously.
 The natural world influences her work, and leaves, flowers, birds and butterflies are recurring subjects.